postback/beschermcomite-doodle/README.md

 ## Need to fix
 * ~Get the entire application working again (some things like config, destroy and purge everything don't work)~
+* Sorting is not pre-filled when editing Postje; and maybe we need to add it to the overview for visual reference
+* Allow editing Volunteers, they sometimes make mistakes
 * Remove the hard coded authentication
 * Maybe check the SIGTERM issue, caused by [dyno sleeping](https://devcenter.heroku.com/articles/free-dyno-hours), maybe use the `at_exit` [see here](https://github.com/honeybadger-io/honeybadger-ruby/issues/267#issuecomment-373906051) and [here](https://devcenter.heroku.com/articles/what-happens-to-ruby-apps-when-they-are-restarted)
 * Get that [PROCFILE fixed and use puma](https://devcenter.heroku.com/articles/getting-started-with-rails4#procfile)?